Game-theoretic statistics and safe anytime-valid inference: Nonparametric Examples

 The preceding techniques are interesting because they can be used even when the observations are not bounded.
 But for the bounded model $\cup_{\mu\in\R}\cB^\mu$, the most statistically powerful way to derive a CS for $\mu$ is to use plug-in test martingales for $\cB^\mu$ of the form

 where $\lambda^\mu_i$ is a predictable process indexed by $\mu$.
 As before, $C_t:=\{\mu: K^\mu_t < 1/\alpha\}$ is a $(1-\alpha)$-CS for $\mu$.
 The $\lambda^\mu_i$ are naturally interpreted as bets on the $X_i$; they must be predictable because a bet on $X_i$ must be made before seeing $X_i$.
-These were suggested and studied briefly by~\cite{hendriks2018test}.
-They were studied in depth by \cite{waudby2020estimating}, who derive betting strategies that are adaptive to the underlying distribution $P$, in particular to its mean and variance, establishing connections to the Chernoff method, empirical and dual likelihood, and other parts of the literature.
+This idea was suggested by~\cite{hendriks2018test}, and was independently proposed and studied in more depth by \cite{waudby2020estimating}, who derive betting strategies that are adaptive to the underlying distribution $P$, in particular to its mean and variance, establishing connections to the Chernoff method, empirical and dual likelihood, and other parts of the literature.
 Followup work by~\cite{orabona2021tight} derives other betting strategies via connections to Thomas Cover's universal portfolios.
-None of these strategies uniformly dominates any other, and the resulting CSs are in general not comparable (some may be tighter earlier but looser later, etc.).